My Review: **** stars

 twogalsandabook: Where is your favorite place to write?
-Do you have any special writing rituals or atmosphere?
+Do you have any favorite writing rituals or atmosphere?

 twogalsandabook: How do you deal with writer’s block?